portsentry/portsentry/README.md

 3. Implement new features

 ## Building
-Checkout a specific tag to compile stable releases, or use the master branch for the latest, unstable version.
+- Use a tag to build an official release
+- Use the master branch to build the latest version (not recommended for production)

 The build.sh script provides a convenient way to build, clean and run tests: